-Once he put the feeling into words, it was gone.
-Resolved.
-He understood, and to understand is to accept.
-Now he was free to enjoy the brisk air, the good feel of the jacket on his back, the old neighborhood all new again in the cool air.
+Once he had put the feeling into old Ecclesiastes' words, it was gone.
+It was resolved now.
+Words will do that.
+They resolve.
+And he was free to enjoy the brisk air, the warmth of the jacket on his back, the old neighborhood all new again in its fall wardrobe.
+And off he pedaled.